WordPress/plugin-check/docs/creating-a-runtime-check.md

 The run method accepts an instance of the `Check_Results` class which is used to add messages to the results list.

-Warnings and errors are added via the `add_message()` method which accepts 3 parameters.
+The warnings and errors are added via the `add_message()` method which accepts 3 parameters.

 - `$error (bool)` - Whether the message is an error or warning.
 True for error, false for warning.
 - `$message (string)` - The error/warning message.